Cookies on the SIM Sherpa website

 at mobile.lebara.com

-In our guide to the best 5G networks, Vodafone and the providers that use them came in last place.
-But it still improves their network experience when you can get strong 5G, and it’s great that Lebara offer it on all plans.
+In our guide to the best 5G networks, Vodafone and the providers that use their 5G came in last.
+It’s still a big improvement to their network where you can get it and we like that Lebara include it on all deals.

 You get 5G on every Lebara SIM only deal.
 Here are what we think are their best deals: